 - Structure: The structure of the two diets is almost identical.
 They both start with a restrictive phase lasting about two weeks.
 Analysis of the South Beach Phase One menus have showed them to have about the same amount of carbohydrate as Atkins Induction (although it could be higher depending upon individual choices).
 In the second phase, they both slowly add carbohydrate to find the optimal level for each person.
 When the desired weight is reached, they go to a maintenance phase.

-- Emphasis on finding individual carb level: I’m a big believer that different people have different sensitivities to carbs, and one thing I really like about both of these plans is that they are structured to help someone find the level of carbohydrate that works for him.
+- Emphasis on finding individual carb level: I’m a big believer that different people have different sensitivities to carbs, and one thing I really like about both of these plans is that they are structured to help each person find the amount of carbohydrate that works best for them.

 - “Good vs bad” carbs: Although Agatston advertises this more than Atkins, both Atkins and South Beach differentiate between various carbohydrate sources.
 They both advise against eating refined carbs (sugars, white flour, etc.).
 For other sources of carbohydrate, Atkins has a “carb ladder” of when to what to add what foods to the diet, based mostly on glycemic load.
 The South Beach Diet mostly uses the glycemic index to differentiate between “good” and “bad” carbohydrate sources.

 Fats: The most obvious difference between the two plans is the advice concerning fat in the diet.

 - South Beach advises minimizing saturated fat such as not eating butter or the dark meat of poultry.
 The oils Agatston recommends (olive and canola) have a lot of monounsaturated fat.
 He also emphasizes getting adequate Omega-3 fatty acids.
 Agatston doesn’t mention Omega-6 fatty acids, and is vague on polyunsaturated fats as a class, but seems to say they are good.